GoogleChrome/web.dev/src/site/content/en/blog/vitals-measurement-getting-started/index.md

 You can collect your own RUM data by using a dedicated RUM provider, or, by setting up your own tooling.

 Dedicated RUM providers specialize in collecting and reporting RUM data.
-To use Core Web Vitals with these services, ask your RUM provider about enabling Core Web Vitals monitoring for your site.
+To use Web Vitals with these services, ask your RUM provider about enabling Web Vitals monitoring for your site.

 If you don't have a RUM provider, you may be able to augment your existing analytics setup to collect and report on these metrics by using the [`web-vitals` JavaScript library](https://github.com/GoogleChrome/web-vitals).
 This method is explained in more detail below.